 A growth-minded approach will be to try another savings plan, ask for advice, consult with a financial advisor, and so on.
 A growth-minded person will keep trying.

 Your friend or partner keeps complaining about certain behavior of yours.
 This issue has finally driven you to a misunderstanding.

-A growth-minded response will be to evaluate yourself and recognize that behaviour they keep complaining about rather than waste time proving it wasn't the case.
-It will also be working on yourself to improve your behaviour and protect that relationship.
+A growth-minded response will be to evaluate yourself and recognize that behavior they keep complaining about rather than waste time proving it wasn't the case.
+It will also be working on yourself to improve your behavior and protect that relationship.

 For example, someone could be growing at a fast pace at work but slacking on their health and fitness goals.
 Why?
 Because they believe that "They're just not that gym guy."
 They may have a growth mindset when it comes to working but a fixed mindset regarding their health and fitness.

 It is important to take a proper look at your life and perform an honest evaluation.
 The learning process and the way your mind works are far from linear or perfectly formed.
 Are you growth-minded in all areas of your life?
 Or only a certain amount of the time?

 Thankfully, a fixed mindset can be changed.
 Thinking otherwise will be… well… a fixed mindset.
 A fixed minded person can become growth-minded as research into developmental psychology explores.
 The human body makes this process possible through neuroplasticity.
 Neuroplasticity is the ability of the brain to change how it responds to situations through exposure to new practices and experiences1.

 Regardless of how fixed your actions, behavior, and beliefs seem, they can all be altered thanks to the process of neuroplasticity.
 By creating new habits and repeating certain growth-focused actions, you can initiate neuroplasticity for a better mindset.